simolus3/drift/docs/content/en/docs/Other engines/vm.md

 ## Used compile options on Android

 Note: Android is the only platform where moor_ffi will compile sqlite.
 The sqlite3 library from the system is used on all other platforms.
-The choosen options help reduce binary size by removing features not used by moor.
+The chosen options help reduce binary size by removing features not used by moor.
 Important options are marked in bold.

 - We use the `-O3` performance option